calvbore/zk-hello-world-noir/README.md

 event NewLeaf(uint256 indexed index, uint256 indexed leaf);
 ```

-Write function that accepts ETH and gives membership in exchange.
+Write function that will accept ETH if a premium is set and give membership in exchange.
 It should take in one `uint256` value and emit the `NewLeaf` event.
-Test it in the frontend with the `Debug Contracts` tab.

 ```
 function insert(uint256 _hashedSecret) public payable {